How to Display Data With Banded Rows in Excel & Google Sheets

 - Select the data range (B1:E8), and in the Ribbon, go to Home > Conditional Formatting > New Rule…

-- In the Rule window, (1) select Use a formula to determine which cells to format, and (2) in the formula box, type the formula:
+- In the New Formatting Rule window, choose Use a formula to determine which cells to format, and in the formula box, type:

 In this formula, the ROW Function returns the number of a row, while the MOD Function returns the remainder of division by two.
 This way, every even number is formatted according to the conditional formatting rule.

 - In the Format Cells window, go to the Fill tab, choose a color (for example, light blue), and click OK.

 - Back in the Rule window, you can see the formatting preview.
 Click OK to finish.

 Finally, every second row is now colored in light blue color, as a result of the conditional formatting rule.